Guide to Using Your New Wix Studio Website Template

 Change the Background

-After selecting the background, click "Change Background" in the toolbar that appears.
+After selecting the background, click "Change Background" in the toolbar that appears on the right-hand side.

 Select a Colour: You can choose a solid colour or even a gradient that complements your overall design.